Ribo228/Ribo228/README.md

 ### Hi there 👋
 This is Ribo Huang.
 I am an IoT junior.

-- 🌱 I am currently a student of the IoT and looking for an intership in fullstack, web developing, cyber cerurity, data analysis, AI and machine learning area.
+- 🌱 I am currently a student of the IoT and looking for an internship in fullstack, web developing, cyber serurity, data analysis, AI and machine learning area.
 - 👍 Python/ Javascript
 - ✨ React, node, express, deno, docker, sql, tableau, Packet tracer...